django-cms/django-cms/docs/how_to/custom_plugins.rst

     If you are using Python 2.x and overriding the ``__unicode__`` method of the model file, make sure to return its results as UTF8-string.
 Otherwise saving an instance of your plugin might fail with the frontend editor showing an <Empty> plugin instance.
-To return in unicode use a return statement like ``return u'{0}'.format(self.guest_name)``.
+To return in Unicode use a return statement like ``return u'{0}'.format(self.guest_name)``.

 .. _handling-relations: